Sapphire0628/StockPricePrediction-usingNLP/README.md

 ## Keywords:
 Innovation, patent, text analysis, textual novelty, stock market, deep learning

-## Textual Novelty Measure Development
+## Textual Novelty Measure Development:

 The textual novelty detection problem can be framed as follows: Given a new document p and a set of existing documents D={di}, the textual novelty detection is to define a function TN(p, D) that tells how novel p is given the existence of D. In this project, we develop three methods for textual novelty.